blue-pho3nix/blue-windots/README.md

 2. Open a regular powershell window (`win + enter`).
 3. Stop and start Komorebi or reload the configuration.
 > Make sure to always use `--ahk` to keep the autohotkeys working. <br>
-> When you stop/restart Komorebi, you'll need to reload AutoHotKey.
+> When you stop/restart Komorebi, you'll need to `Reload Scripts` in AutoHotKey.

 ```
 Komorebic stop --ahk